 I was lucky because up to a third of pulmonary embolisms will ultimately be fatal; a sudden death situation.

 Still in disbelief, I sat there letting this all sink in.
 I knew I was lucky, but I don’t think the severity of it had sunk in yet.
-My sister had a similar situation which nearly killed her a few years ago from a long haul flight, and I knew from her experience that this was going to mean a long time on blood thinners and careful monitoring.
+My sister also had contracted blood clots from flying which nearly killed her a few years ago from a long haul flight, and I knew from her experience that this was going to mean a long time on blood thinners and careful monitoring.
 So of course my first question to the doctor was “Can I still travel?”

 “Yes, you can still travel,” she replied.
 I felt relieved for a moment until she then launched into the prescriptions I would need to start, including one that required me to give myself a shot in the belly.
 My relief quickly vanished.
 But, at least I was still alive…and I could still travel.